Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined to score more than 73 points in three of six games this season.
+- Charlotte and its opponents have combined to score more than 73 points in two games this season.

-- Charlotte's games have gone over 73 points in two opportunities this season.

-- The combined points per game average of the two teams, 66.8, is 6.2 points fewer than Saturday's over/under.
+- Saturday's total is 6.2 points higher than the combined 66.8 PPG average of the two teams.

 - The 60.4 combined points per game that these two squads have allowed this season are 12.6 fewer than the 73 total in this contest.

-- Hilltoppers games have an average total of 66.1 points this season, 6.9 fewer than Saturday's over/under.

-- The 73 over/under in this game is 14.4 points above the 58.6 average total in 49ers games this season.
+- The 73 over/under in this game is 14.4 points higher than the 58.6 average total in 49ers games this season.

 Western Kentucky Stats and Trends

+- In Western Kentucky's seven games this year, it has three wins against the spread.

-- Western Kentucky's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Western Kentucky's games this year have gone over the total in four out of six opportunities (66.7%).

-- When Western Kentucky totals over 444.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- In games that Western Kentucky totals over 444.6 yards, the team is 3-3 against the spread and 3-4 overall.

-- The Hilltoppers have turned the ball over seven times this season, one fewer than the 49ers have forced (8).
+- The Hilltoppers have seven giveaways this season, while the 49ers have eight takeaways .

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.